YallaCalculators

 What Inspectors Evaluate

-PillarWeightWhat Is Assessed
+StandardWhat Is Assessed

-3. Teaching Quality25%Lesson planning, delivery, and assessment
+3. Teaching and assessmentLesson planning and delivery, and how assessment data is used

-How Pillar Scores Determine Overall Rating
+How the Standards Determine the Overall Rating

 Don’t just look at current ratings — examine the trend over multiple years.
 A school improving from “Acceptable” to “Good” shows positive momentum, while a school declining from “Very Good” to “Good” may indicate issues.